goodshuffle/goodshuffle-developer-site/content/docs/components/item-card.md

 ## Overview

-Use the `gspro-item-card` webcomponent to display a single item.
+Use the `gspro-item-card` web component to display a single item.
 This can be useful for diplaying an item inline with other content (e.g. blog posts).

 ```
 <gspro-item-card item-id="9942725a-dcd2-5d33-27b0-44f2ec408d88">